 A left $e$-module $m$, which we will denote in our string diagrams simply as a solid edge $\; \;$, comes with a left $e$-action $\; \; : e \otimes m \to m$ and a left $e$-coaction $ \; \; : m \to e \otimes m$, satifying versions of specialness, (co)associativity, and the Frobenius relation:

 \end{example}

-\begin{remark} In a monoidal $n$-category with $n>1$, a condensation algebra is again essentially a ``special Frobenius algebra,'' with minor modifications to accommodate the higher categoricity.
-First, (co)associativity and the Frobenius axioms are imposed only up to coherent homotopy (all the coherence data takes the shape of various associahedra).
-Second, the specialness axiom is modified to the presence of a condensation $\mathrm{mult} \circ \mathrm{comult} \condense \id_e$.
+\begin{remark} In a monoidal $n$-category with $n>1$, a condensation algebra is again a {special} Frobenius algebra, defined so as to accommodate the higher categoricity: first, (co)associativity and the Frobenius axioms are imposed only up to coherent homotopy (all the coherence data takes the shape of various associahedra); second, the specialness axiom is modified to the presence of a condensation $\mathrm{mult} \circ \mathrm{comult} \condense \id_e$.
 The data of this condensation provide the ingredients needed to draw bubbles of dimension $\leq n$, and say that an $n$-dimensional bubble can be created or removed.
-(The (co)associativity and Frobenius axioms allow such a bubble to be moved around freely.) \end{remark}
+The (co)associativity and Frobenius axioms allow such a bubble to be moved around freely. \end{remark}